 An easy way to put your webinar in front of the people you communicate with is to add the registration link to your email auto signature or to the footer of your email beneath the signature.
 Do this both in your regular emails and in your automated email campaigns.

 Paid ads can be well worth the investment if you already have some product market fit and a clear understanding of the value you’re bringing to your audience.
 Just make sure the ads are highly targeted and include a call-to-action for viewers to sign up for your webinar.
+Also, don’t forget to reply to Facebook Ads comments since you can have a lot of potential attendees asking you questions via that channel.
 If you’re new to ads, consult an expert so you don’t throw away money unnecessarily.

 Create a snippet of the webinar to use in webinar marketing materials as a preview, then upload it to YouTube – the second-largest search engine next to Google.
 Content lives there and will be discoverable by people who are searching for your subject matter.
 Post the link to the full webinar in the YouTube video description so people can be led back to your webinar.